 What are the best guitars for beginners?

 While every guitar featured in this guide is more than worthy of its place, there are a couple that truly stand out above the rest.
-In terms of acoustic guitars, the Martin LX1E is one of the best guitars for beginners and an outstanding instrument for players of any age or ability.
+In terms of acoustic guitars, the Martin LX1E Little Martin is one of the best guitars for beginners and an outstanding instrument for players of any age or ability.
 Its smaller size makes it portable, yet this guitar still pumps out some impressive volume.
-The craftsmanship from Martin is excellent too, meaning the LX1E could easily last your entire playing career.
+The craftsmanship from Martin is excellent too, meaning the LX1E could easily last your entire playing career (take Ed Sheeran, for example).
 Yes, it’s slightly more expensive than your typical beginner guitar, but in terms of pure value the Martin LX1E is peerless.

-If you're looking for a great starter electric guitar, we’d happily recommend the Squier Classic Vibe ‘50s Stratocaster.
-At the very entry-level sits Squier’s Affinity range, which are decent guitars, but just above that sits the Classic Vibe range which is streets ahead in terms of value.
+If you're looking for a great starter electric guitar, we’d happily recommend the Squier Classic Vibe Stratocaster ’50s.
+At the very entry-level sits Squier’s Bullet range, which are decent guitars, but a few rungs above that sits the Classic Vibe range which is streets ahead in terms of value.
 The combination of superb build quality, excellent tones and stunning looks make for an enticing package, and one which you're unlikely to grow out of any time soon.

 - Just getting started?
 You’ll need one of the best guitar tuners on this list